L09224/book-tracker/README.md

 # Bugs

 - There is a known issue where the colour of the container in which contains the login, logout, signup and homepage text is located changes colour when transitioning from low to high resolutions
+- At the moment any changes to the static directory are not being passed on when debug is turned off.
+At the moment this is being fixed by running the command: 'python manage.py collectstatic'.
+This has the effect of distorting the languages in the repo to heavily favour JS, and will need solving in the future.

 ##### [ Back to Top ](#table-of-contents)